 Level – 6:

-At level 6 students are expected to become more independent learners.
-At this strategic level students should be able to demonstrate the ability to critically review and analyse theories, concepts, assumptions and arguments and to synthesise and evaluate information from a wide variety of sources in relation to the hospitality industry.
+At level 6, students are expected to become more independent learners.
+At this strategic level, students should be able to demonstrate the ability to critically review and analyse theories, concepts, assumptions, and arguments and to synthesise and evaluate information from a wide variety of sources in relation to the hospitality industry.

-The diverse assessment strategy combines: case studies; essays; reports; the compilation of a portfolio; a consultancy project; and the opportunity for self-assessment and reflection.
-The assessment regime is designed to test students’ ability to identify, analyse, critically evaluate and reflect on management issues and challenges with which the hospitality industry is confronted.
+The diverse assessment strategy combines case studies, essays; reports; the compilation of a portfolio; a consultancy project; and the opportunity for self-assessment and reflection.
+The assessment regime is designed to test students’ ability to identify, analyse, critically evaluate, and reflect on management issues and challenges with which the hospitality industry is confronted.

-The Consultancy Project requires students to produce a major piece of written work based on their research of a relevant topic of their choice.
-Submission, marking and feedback on student assignments is facilitated electronically.
+The Consultancy Project requires students to produce a major piece of written work based on their research on a relevant topic of their choice.
+Submission, marking, and feedback on student assignments is facilitated electronically.
 Students, who require guidance in relation to academic writing and the preparation of assignments, will have access to the materials developed by, and support from, the Learning Development Unit (LDU) and electronically to the services of tutors within the LDU.
-Students will also have opportunity for ongoing interaction, via blogs and the discussion board, with the Course Leader and module tutors.
+Students will also have the opportunity for ongoing interaction, via blogs and the discussion board, with the Course Leader and module tutors.

 Modules enable students to develop key skills which are aligned with both QAA and QCA.
-Programme outcomes are mapped against QAA hospitality, leisure, sport and tourism subject benchmarks whilst the modes and scope of assessment have been formulated with reference to the learning outcomes for each module.
+Programme outcomes are mapped against QAA hospitality, leisure, sport, and tourism subject benchmarks whilst the modes and scope of assessment have been formulated with reference to the learning outcomes for each module.

 Students are allocated a consultancy project supervisor, appropriate to the topic/work experience selected, who advises and supports students in the completion of the project.
-The Course Leader functions as personal tutor to students enrolled on the programme.
-A review of students’ progress is undertaken after each module in order to monitor progress, identify incipient problems and, where necessary, take remedial action
+The Course Leader functions as a personal tutor to students enrolled on the programme.
+A review of students’ progress is undertaken after each module in order to monitor progress, identify incipient problems and, where necessary, take remedial action.

 Subject Benchmark Statement: